pvcnt/byblos/docs/time-parameters.md

 2023-06-05T11:25+0230
 ```

-`Z` can also be used to specify a UTC timezone:
+`Z` can also be used to specify a UTC timezone, for example:

 ```
 2023-06-05T11:25Z